gfngfn/SATySFi/README.md

 * Dwango Co., Ltd. (October 2018 – March 2019; as a part-time job), and
 * many anonymous supporters who bought [The SATySFi​book](https://booth.pm/ja/items/1127224),

-and its development continues to this day (January 2020).
+and its development continues to this day (February 2021).

 ## Install using Homebrew (for OS X users)